vodopijaaljosa/cmop-web/about.md

 * *Non-dominated solutions* in the objective space where the unconstrained Pareto front is depicted in pink and the constrained Pareto front in blue.

 #### Visualizations of separate features ####
 * Violin plots showing feature distributions for each test suite and three dimensionalities: 2, 3, 5.
-All the features used are presented in the table below.
+All the features used are listed in the table below.

 Feature | Symbol
 :------- | :------